 (On that note, for a long time in teaching I saw so many child protection-related restrictions to daily tasks – some of which were interpreted as obstacles rather than anything helpful – that I was genuinely worried that people would start rolling their eyes at the phrase “child protection” for exactly the same reason.
 And that would truly be dangerous.)

 Actual awareness-raising is so important that we cannot afford to let it become a cliché.
 We can’t afford for people to roll their eyes at the mention of raising autism awareness.
 But I’m ashamed to admit, this is often exactly what I do when I see someone copy-pasting a status saying “97% of people won’t repost this as their status to raise awareness of cancer”.

 Because in all fairness, everyone is ‘aware’ of cancer.
 Nobody is reading these posts and asking “oh, cancer?
 What’s that?”
 They may not be aware of how it affects the lives of cancer sufferers and their families, of course.
 But if you want to genuinely improve those people’s lives, you’re going to need more than a copy-pasted status.

 For those who truly want to raise awareness, I ask you to please, please read this sentence and remember it:

-If the awareness has no impact outside of the internet, it has no impact at all.
+If the awareness we raise online has no impact once the reader logs off, it has no impact at all.